-Historical temperature shows that the average annual temperature is lowest (8.5°C) for box FerAnd which includes parts of eastern regions such as Andizhan, Fergana and Namangan and highest (16.5°C) for box BuSaKa which includes the southern regions such as Bukhara, Samarkand and Kashkadarya (see Figure 7 and Figure A1 to Figure A4).
-Extreme variations in temperature are evident as average daily temperatures ranges from around -18 to 29 °C for box FerAnd, -18 to 35 °C for box Tasken, -15 to 31.5 °C for box Surkha, -16.5 to 38 °C for box BuSaKa and -20 to 15°C for box Navoi over 1981-2020.
-Analysis of temperature data shows that the mean temperature has increased approximately to about 1.2 °C for box FerAnd and box BuSaKa, 1.6 °C for box Surkha and Navoi and 2 °C for box Tasken in 40 years in the period 1981-2020 (see Figure 7 and Figure A1 to Figure A4).
+Historical temperature shows that the average annual temperature is lowest (11.9°C) for box FerAndNam which includes parts of eastern regions such as Andizhan, Fergana, and Namangan, and highest (18.5°C) for box Sur, which covers the lower elevation floodplain of the Amu Darya river around the city of Termez in Surkhandarya province (see Figure 7 and Figure A1 to Figure A4).
+Extreme variations in temperature are evident as average daily temperatures range from around -16 to 33 °C for box FerAndNam, -17 to 35 °C for box TasSyrDhz, -14 to 38 °C for box Sur, -16 to 37 °C for box BukSamKas and -20 to 39°C for box KarKho over 1981-2020.
+Analysis of temperature data shows that the mean temperature has increased approximately to about 1.2 °C for box FerAndNam, 1.6 °C for box Sur, BukSamKas, and KarKho, and 2 °C for box TasSyrDhz in 40 years in the period 1981-2020 (see Figure 7 and Figure A1 to Figure A1 to Figure A4).
 This supports the fact that the temperature extremes have increased in recent years and may have significant impacts on energy loss from the distribution network.

 Historical ERA5 precipitation reveals that the average total annual precipitation exhibits spatial and temporal variability.
 Western regions receive less than 100 millimeters (mm) of precipitation per year, whereas parts of the east and south-east around the high mountains forming part of the Tien-Shan and Gissar-Alai Ranges can receive up to 800-900 mm per year (Figure 6).
-The annual average precipitation ranges from 600-1000 mm (mean around 770 mm) for box FerAnd, 350-710 mm (mean around 500 mm) for box Tasken, 430-850 mm (mean around 640 mm) for box Surkha,150-340 mm (mean around 255 mm) for box BuSaKa and 90-260mm (mean around 150mm) for Navoi (Figure 8 and Figure A5 to Figure A7).
-The precipitation consistently decreases in all the region except for the FerAnd box where it slightly increases at the rate of +0.12 mm per year.
-The 10-daily maximum precipitation for individual years, which is an indicator of extreme precipitation, does not indicate a clear increasing trend (Figure 8 and Figure A5 to Figure A7).
+The annual average precipitation ranges from 475-800 mm (mean around 603 mm) for box FerAndNam, 330-660 mm (mean around 458 mm) for box TasSyrDhz, 115-330 mm (mean around 215 mm) for box Sur,190-430 mm (mean around 308 mm) for box BukSamKas, and 65-205 mm (mean around 113 mm) for box KarKho (Figure 8 and Figure A5 to Figure A7).
+The precipitation consistently decreases in all the regions except for the FerAndNam box where it increases at the rate of +0.37 mm per year.
+The 10-daily maximum cumulative precipitation for individual years, which is an indicator of extreme precipitation, indicates a weak increasing trend of +0.19 mm per year (Figure 8 and